sdercolin/vlabeler/README.md

 1. Cutting and renaming is conducted
 1. The editor navigates to the former entry if needed

-These actions can be configured, see the `Configure` section for details.
+These actions can be customized in the preferences.

 ## Labelers